kurtraschke/geolucidate/docs/source/input.rst

   punctuation marks:
   ``"``, ``'``, ``SECONDS``.

-* 'Seconds' which are preceded by a decimal point or which are greater than 59 will be treated as a decimal fraction of minutes; that is, they will be divided by 100 rather than 60.
+* 'Seconds' which are preceded by a decimal point, which are greater than 59, or which are three digits long will be treated as a decimal fraction of minutes; that is, they will be divided by 100 rather than 60.
+If a period is used to separate degrees and minutes, then any period present between the minutes and seconds is taken as a separator, rather than a decimal point.
+Several examples may help to clarify this point:

+  - ``N51.33.9`` is parsed as 51 degrees, 33 minutes, and 9 seconds,
+    because a period is used to separate the degrees and minutes, and the value in the seconds position is less than 60.

+  - ``N50.26.008`` is parsed as 51 degrees, 26.008 minutes.
+This is
+    because the 'seconds' value is three digits long.

+  - ``49-21.834N`` is parsed as 49 degrees, 21.834 minutes.
+Again,
+    this is due to the presence of a decimal point and a three-digit 'seconds' value.

+  - ``N53 35.48`` is parsed as 53 degrees, 35.48 minutes.
+Despite the
+    fact that the 'seconds' value is only two digits long and less than 60, the fact that there is no period used between the degrees and minutes is taken to mean that the period which is found between the minutes and 'seconds' is actually a decimal point.

 * Degree marks and punctuation following minutes and seconds are only accepted if a degree mark is present following the latitude